-If you’re longing to find a way to be part of a non-profit death care practice, one that has the ability to take care of the needs of both the grieving and the caretakers, then an internship in the Herland Forest might be for you.
+If you’re longing to be part of a non-profit death care practice, one that has the ability to take care of the needs of the grieving and the needs of the caretakers, then an internship in the Herland Forest might be the first step on your journey to go home by another way.

 If you want to be part of corporate death care, then this isn’t for you.
 We don’t do embalming; we don’t sell expensive caskets.
 What we do is help people rejoin the dance of life in a way that is peaceful, a way that honors the decedent’s values, a way that isn’t part of the Industrial Funeral Complex.